duleorlovic/tips/index.md

       IdentityFile ~/.ssh/id_rsa_test

-To see which username is using *ssh -T git@bitbucket.org*
+To see which username is using *ssh -T git@bitbucket.org*.
+To see which key *ssh -v git@bitbucket.org*